 In the last section I likened the preaching of Christ, the disciples, and the church to concentric waves created by the splash of a stone in a pond.
 The first ripple was Christ's own preaching, recorded in the Gospels.
-Acts describes the next wave in the ministry of the apostles.
-Each wave grew larger than the first as the church accomplished "greater things" than Jesus himself had done (per his promise in John 14:12).
+Acts describes the next wave in the ministry of the Apostles.
+Each wave grew larger than the first as the church accomplished "greater works" than Jesus himself had done (per his promise in John 14:12).

 You get a sense of the force of the gospel wave when you read Paul's instruction to young pastor Timothy.
-He commands: "In the presence of God and of Christ Jesus ...
-I give you this charge: Preach the word...!"
-(4:1-2).
+He commands: "I charge you in the presence of God and of Christ Jesus... preach the word..."
+(2 Tim.
+4:1-2).
 His charge exposes the tight connection between preaching and the Bible.
-Now as then, the way God will work in gospel redemption is the way of the word of God.
+Now as then, the way God will work in gospel redemption is the way of the Word of God.

 Peter, like Paul, grasps this mysterious power.
-He is bold to claim that regeneration-being "born again"-is a function of God's word, again linked with preaching:
+He is bold to claim that regeneration-being "born again"-is a function of God's Word, again linked with preaching:

-For you have been born again, not of perishable seed but of imperishable, through the living and enduring word of God....
-And this is the word that was preached to you (1 Peter 1:23,25).
+[S]ince you have been born again, not of perishable seed but of imperishable, through the living and abiding word of God...
+And this word is the good news that was preached to you (1 Peter 1:23,25).